oleg-cherednik/json-api/README.md

 *   __json framework__ is a framework for working with json files like [jackson](https://github.com/FasterXML/jackson) or [gson](https://github.com/google/gson).
 Usually we use __json framework__
     in the application directly by adding dependencies required for it.
 In general all these __json frameworks__ have its own API and style of coding.

 *   __json engine__ is an abstraction of all __json framework__.
 The main
     idea is to provide a unified API over all __json frameworks__.
-I.e. using this unified API (i.e. __json engine__), the client is able to avoid any of specific logic of concrete __json framework__, and use common way to work with it (indeed, some specific feature of the concrete __json framework__ will be ignored).
+I.e. using this unified API (i.e. __json engine__), the client is able to use some specific logic of concrete __json framework__, and use common way to work with it (indeed, some specific feature of the concrete __json framework__ will be ignored).

 *   __JSON-API__ is a wrapper over various __json engines__.
-It provides a simple
+It provides a
-  way to do the most common actions of json manipulations.
+    simple way to do the most common actions of json manipulations.
 Moreover, it provides the way of single point configuration and exception handling.

 ## Features

 *   Single file API for all json actions;
-*
 *   Give an easy way to provide custom engine implementation;
 *   It's free of any engine's specific code;
 *   It's fully open-source and does not depend on any limited licenses.